-Stephanie Varnon-Hughes is a Founding Editor-in-Chief of the Journal of Inter-Religious Dialogue™ and a graduate of Union Theological Seminary, where she earned her Master's in Church History in 2008 and her STM in 2009.
+Stephanie Varnon-Hughes is a Founding Editor-in-Chief of the Journal of Inter-Religious Studies™ and a graduate of Union Theological Seminary, where she earned her Master's in Church History in 2008 and her STM in 2009.
 A schoolteacher, Stephanie received the Most Promising New Teacher of the Year Award of 2005 in St. Louis, Missouri and has taught English and Performing Arts in public schools in St. Louis and the Bronx.
-She studies at Claremont Lincoln University, focusing on building and piloting a multi-religious curriculum for public secondary school students.
-She is an accomplished playwright with two plays produced at the St. Louis Repertory Theatre.
+She is completing her doctoral studies at Claremont Lincoln University, focusing on inter-religious curriculum and engagement.
 Follow her on Twitter.

-Aimee Upjohn Lightis the Executive Editor of the Journal of Inter-Religious Dialogue™ and Assistant Professor of Theology at Duquesne University.
+Aimee Upjohn Light is the Executive Editor Emeritus of the Journal of Inter-Religious Studies™ and Assistant Professor of Theology at Duquesne University.
 She holds a PhD from Yale University in the philosophy of religion and an MA from Notre Dame in systematic theology.
 With quite a list of publications and two forthcoming books, one might imagine that she would solely engaged in editing!
 But because of her experience as a leader, she will be chairing the Journal's Department of Outreach and Development.

-The Journal of Inter-Religious Dialogue is also proud to employ the staff of State of Formation, a forum for nearly 150 emerging religious and ethical leaders from across the country and beyond.
-Founded by the Journal, it is an initiative run in partnership with Hebrew College and Andover Newton and in collaboration with the Parliament of the World’s Religions.
+The Journal of Inter-Religious Studies is also proud to employ the staff of State of Formation, a forum for nearly 150 emerging religious and ethical leaders from across the country and beyond.
+Founded by the Journal, it is a program of CIRCLE, the Center for Inter-religious & Communal Leadership Education, at Hebrew College and Andover Newton.